 Our terms and conditions for good and for services are also available to view and download from the related documents section of this web page.

-We have entered into an arrangement with Nottingham City Council to provide procurement support, whilst the strategic ownership remains with Ashfield.
+We have entered into an arrangement with Nottinghamshire County Council to provide procurement support, whilst the strategic ownership remains with Ashfield.
 The aim is to improve the process which may lead to revisions in policies at a later date.

 We organise tender processes leading to the establishment of contracts and framework agreements for the provision of goods, services and works.
 Our services then uses these contracts on a day-to-day basis to place orders and make purchases.